 Plan your Bug Out Vehicle – like getting off-road wheels for your wheelchair.

 And, most importantly, GET OUT EARLY!
 Don’t wait until SHTF to flee.
 By then, the roads will be too congested, and your options might be exhausted.

 Here are some cool wheelchair options for disabled preppers.

 Be Ready to Bug In

-Even if you take the extra steps of making a good bug out plan and secure a bug out location, you still have to be ready to bug in.
-Here are some of the extra steps that the disabled will have to take:
+Even if you take the extra steps of making a good bug-out plan and securing a bug-out location, you still have to be ready to bug-in.
+Here are some of the extra steps that people with disabilities will have to take:

-Have Your Medical Info in Your Bug Out Binder
+Have Your Medical Info in Your Emergency Binder

 One of the most common things that preppers forget is to make an Emergency Binder.

 An emergency binder contains all the essential information you need if you have to flee, such as your passport, ID, and contact info.

 Disabled people will want to go the extra step of ensuring that it contains all their pertinent medical info and medical history.